GetFirefly/firefly/README.md

     # to use the latest nightly
     rustup default nightly

-    # or, in case of issues, install the 2021-01-29 nightly to match our CI
+    # or, in case of issues, install the 2022-07-12 nightly to match our CI
     rustup default nightly-2021-07-12
+    export CARGO_MAKE_TOOLCHAIN=nightly-2022-07-12

 In order to run various build tasks in the project, you'll need the [cargo-make](https://github.com/sagiegurari/cargo-make) plugin for Cargo.
 You can install it with:

     cargo install cargo-make